kareenazaman/kareenazaman/README.md

 # Hi there! 👋 I'm Kareena Zaman
-🚀 **Full-Stack & Mobile Developer | CS Student at TRU**

-I'm a **Computer Science student at Thompson Rivers University** with a passion for **building scalable web and mobile applications**.
+I'm a **CS student at Thompson Rivers University** with a passion for **building scalable web and mobile applications**.
 I enjoy problem-solving, UI/UX design, and working with modern technologies to create seamless digital experiences.

 ## 💡 What I Do
 - 🌐 **Full-Stack Web Development**